-The EU (European Union) came into being with a vision to end the brutal wars between the neighbouring countries, precipitated by the second world war.
+The EU (European Union) came into being with a vision to end the brutal wars between the neighboring countries, precipitated by the second world war.
 In the 1950s, there was a deadly cold war going on.
 In order to bring peace, the European Coal and Steel Community was created to tie the European countries politically and economically in 1950.
-There was a total of 6 founding countries then, namely Netherlands, Luxembourg, Italy, Germany, France, and Belgium.
+There was a total of 6 founding countries then, namely The Netherlands, Luxembourg, Italy, Germany, France, and Belgium.
 The ‘Common Market’ or EEC (European Economic Community) was created as a result of the Treaty of Rome in 1957.
-The EU went through several transformations over the year, with more countries joining and other developments.
+The EU went through several transformations over the years, with more countries joining and other developments.

 1960 – 1969